Please note that this page is updated for the week ahead on a Thursday afternoon. Materials for Shabbat are available from 17:00 on Friday afternoon.

 Translating The Siddur (11:15) Online Only

 Prayer Book Hebrew: studying the Hebrew and how it is translated – a programme for those with high-level Hebrew reading ability.
-Email edwardjgold@hotmail.com if you would like to join this class so that you can be sent the link and materials in advance.
+Email edwardjgold@hotmail.com for more information.

 A feature of the Alyth calendar for secondary school aged children, our youth drama group has been running for 32 years this year.
 The company rehearse and then perform the show in May.